 TGay editor insert the following after the 6th paragraph (REVmd/D1.6 P2111L30):

+A PCP and a DMG AP that schedules a TDD SP that occupies the entire beacon interval shall transmit DMG Beacons frames according to the procedure specified in 11.1.3.xy Beacon generation under TDD channel access operation.
+In all other cases, the following procedures shall apply.

 At each BTI, a PCP and a DMG AP schedule DMG Beacon frames for transmission according to the

 procedure specified in 10.43.4 (Beamforming in BTI).
 Subject to this constraint, the AP or PCP may delay…